ibm-cloud-docs/codeengine/cmd_defs.md

 **Example**

-This example displays the system event information for a specified instance of a job run.
-Use the `jobrun get` command to displays details about your job run, including the running instances of the job run.
+You can also display system event information for a specified instance of a job run by using the `--instance` option with the [`ibmcloud ce jobrun events`](/docs/codeengine?topic=codeengine-cli#cli-jobrun-events) command.
+Use the `jobrun get` command to display details about your job run, including the running instances of the job run.

 ```
 ibmcloud ce jobrun events --instance myjobrun-2-0